Socialz: Multi-Feature Social Fuzz Testing: Execution (Stage 3/3)

-Our case study has uncovered a crucial issue with the server that could not have been detected through a simple repetition of the Simple dataset.
-During our investigations, we found that GitLab imposes limits to ensure optimal performance quality.
-In particular, our initial experiments revealed a restriction on the maximum number of followed users to 300.
+\paragraph{Found Limitation} Preliminary testing throughout our study has uncovered an issue with the server that could not have been detected through a simple repetition of the Simple dataset: GitLab imposes limits to ensure optimal performance quality.
+Our initial experiments revealed a restriction on the maximum number of followed users to 300.
 This was confirmed by a review of public issue comments in GitLab, which indicated that this limit was in place to prevent the activity page for followed users from failing to load~\cite{Issue360755}.
 In our case, tests resulted in HTTP 304 errors when trying to load follow events for users who were following more than 300 users, causing the event creation to fail.
 To resolve this issue, we manually edited GitLab's source code to increase the limit to 1,523, the total number of users in our dataset.
-It is important to mention that for our use case, we do not access the activity page for followed users, so we conjecture that our modification of the source code does not have any adverse impact on our results.
-Hence, we see this as a good illustration of how diverse data can outperform original data for testing configurations: a broader range of data points offers more chances of uncovering issues, making it a valuable asset for any testing process.
+We see this as a good illustration of how diverse data can outperform original data for testing configurations: a broader range of data points offers more chances of uncovering issues, making it a valuable asset for any testing process.

+\paragraph{Fuzzing Results} During the loading of the interaction graphs, which involved the execution of 1,696,386 events, we observed 6,907 (0.41\%) errors (see Table~\ref{tab:fuzzing}).
+First, we attribute the majority of errors (59.78\%) to known issue: GitLab's internal processing results in a lag~\cite{gitlablag}; for example, the creation of a repository may be successful, but a future PushEvent may fail as it is not available yet.
+Practically, we could counter this by adding a delay into our framework, but a better solution would be to improve the performance on the server's side.
+Second, there are four outstanding errors for which we have identified the sources but we cannot offer any explanations despite our best efforts.
+Third, a substantial portion of errors (40.16\%) escapes our debugging attempts: the API responds with empty dictionaries, which appears to be (for our use cases) undocumented behaviour.